Rafael Monti

-Rafael Monti Azpiazú (born 8 December 1999) is an Argentine professional footballer who plays as a forward for Vinotinto Ecuador.
+Rafael Monti Azpiazú (born 8 December 1999) is an Argentine professional footballer who plays as a forward for Campeonato Brasileiro Série A club Remo, on loan from Vinotinto Ecuador.

 Career

 Monti's career began with Acassuso, initially in their youth system.
 He made his bow at first-team level on 24 April 2019 under manager Alejandro Friederich, who selected him off the substitutes bench during a Copa Argentina defeat to Colón of the Primera División; replacing Esteban Pipino at the Estadio Alfredo Beranger.

 Personal life

 Lorenzo Monti is Rafael's brother, he is also a professional footballer who started his career in the ranks of Acassuso.